-- funding for restorative care services can only be claimed from the Restorative Care Pathway Payments account. - restorative care pathway claims cannot be made to the care management pooled account (used only for care management services for ongoing Support at Home classifications). - while there is no cap on claims for care management services for the restorative care pathway, providers will ensure that claims are reasonable, proportionate to the budget and in the best interests of the older person.
+restorative care pathway claims cannot be made to the care management pooled account (used only for care management services for ongoing Support at Home classifications).

+while there is no cap on claims for care management services for the restorative care pathway, providers will ensure that claims are reasonable, proportionate to the budget and in the best interests of the older person.